BanG Dream! discography

-The Japanese media franchise BanG Dream!, created by Bushiroad in 2015, consists of seven bands whose members portray fictional characters in the anime series and mobile game BanG Dream!
+The Japanese media franchise BanG Dream!, created by Bushiroad in 2015, consists of eight bands whose members portray fictional characters in the anime series and mobile game BanG Dream!
 Girls Band Party!.
-The bands consist of Poppin'Party (founded in 2015), Roselia, Afterglow, Pastel Palettes, and Hello, Happy World!
-(2017), Raise A Suilen (2018), and Morfonica (2020).
-MyGO!!!!!, another band in the franchise but not tied to the seven in Girls Band Party!, debuted in 2022.
+The bands consist of Poppin'Party (founded in 2015), Roselia, Afterglow, Pastel Palettes, Hello, Happy World!
+(2016), Raise A Suilen (2018), Morfonica (2020), and MyGO!!!!!
+(2022).
+Ave Mujica and Mugendai Mewtype (2023) are the only two bands in the franchise that have not yet been tied to Girls Band Party!.

-Each of the seven bands have released singles and albums, which feature songs that are playable in Girls Band Party!.
+Each of the eight bands have released singles and albums, which feature songs that are playable in Girls Band Party!.
 While the singles and albums contain original songs, the franchise has also produced albums featuring cover versions of popular music performed by the groups.
 Other singles include image songs by Poppin'Party, those from non-major bands like Glitter Green, and products of collaborations.

 The franchise's music is produced by Elements Garden.
 Kō Nakamura and Asuka Oda serve as the franchise's lyricists, with the former writing lyrics for most Poppin'Party songs while the latter does so for the other groups.